Raptyyy/rapty_ac_vr_guide/README.md

 It also covers usage of OpenComposite and the OpenXR Toolkit
 This guide is written with Content Manager and Custom Shaders Patch in mind, not intended to work with vanilla Assetto Corsa.

+> [!NOTE]
+> If you have anything useful to add to the guide or see a mistake, feel free to make an issue and I will correct it.

 ## 0. Table of Contents
 1. [Prerequisites](#1-prerequisites)
 2. [Basic VR Setup](#2-basic-vr-setup)